Nyaguthii-C/LetsChat/README.md

 # LetsChat

 A real-time chat application built with Django, Django Channels, PostgreSQL, and WebSockets.
-Supports user registration, authentication, private messaging, and live notifications — all containerized with Docker and tested using TDD.
+Supports user registration, authentication, private messaging, and live notifications, all containerized with Docker and tested using TDD.

 ---